jcoronelcortes/perform-2023-hotday/SRE SLO HoT/content/03_hands_on_1/index.md

 ### We'll utilize the *7-steps SLO Framework* to establish an effective SLO for understanding realiability of application.

+1. Open conversation with all stakeholders; DevOps, SREs, Developers, and App Owners, about the terminology & app architecture.
+> #### *Step 1 of SLO Framework*

-1. In a new browser tab, open the Easytravel App.
+2. In a new browser tab, open the Easytravel App.
 Perform a couple interactions.
 > - Easytravel URL can be found in the *DTU event > EKS Bastion Host > Open Terminal*.
 Should look like - http://easytravel.dtulabID.dynatrace.training/</br>
 > - Identify the type of customer groups *Frontend Service* services. </br>
 > #### *Step 2 of SLO Framework*

-2. In a new browser tab, navigate to Dynatrace environment and access *Services*.
+3. In a new browser tab, navigate to Dynatrace environment and access *Services*.

 ![](../../assets/images/handson1_2.png)

-3. Navigate to the nginx service *:80*, then click on *View Service Flow*.
+4. Navigate to the nginx service *:80*, then click on *View Service Flow*.
 > - This is the transaction flow processed by the *Frontend Service* </br>
 > - We'll use this to identify services. </br>
 > #### *Step 3 & 4 of the SLO Framework*

 ![](../../assets/images/handson1_3.png)

-4. Next, Navigate back to the Easytravel App, and focus on the *Your Journey* Feature.
+5. Next, Navigate back to the Easytravel App, and focus on the *Your Journey* Feature.
 > - Key function of application. </br>
 > #### *Step 5 of the SLO Framework* </br>
 > - Apply the following statements to the *Your Journey* feature: